Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **spectral_ch2**
 - etc...

-specify which detector is employed in each spectral band.
+specify which detector pixel is employed in each spectral band.
 When the measurement records only 1 spectral band these fields may be omitted.
 The spectral bands are strictly ordered for increasing wavelengths.
 For example, for 2-color smFRET measurements ``spectral_ch1`` and ``spectral_ch2`` represent the